 Early cardiac surgery was complicated by lethal iatrogenic heart block.
 Transthoracic pacing with Zoll cutaneous electrodes provided a solution.5 Percutaneous endocardial pacing (1959)6 and "permanent" pacemakers using epicardial electrodes (1960)7 followed.
 Advances in bioengineering and technology have dramatically improved the quality of life for recipients.
 Persistent problems include lead durability, inflammatory responses to pacemaker materials, infection, device size, programmer compatibility, and expense.
 Development of resynchronization therapy has made coronary sinus lead insertion an important technical skill.

 The conduction system is vulnerable to injury during heart surgery.
 Complete heart block can result from suture placement during aortic, mitral, or tricuspid valve surgery or during closure of septal defects or during myotomy for idiopathic hypertrophic subaortic stenosis.
 These lesions are illustrated in Fig. 59-1.
 Infarction of the conduction system or inadequate myocardial protection can also result in surgical heart block.

 Anatomy of iatrogenic complete heart block.
 (A) His bundle and cardiac structures.
 Sites of injury are circled.
 (B) The His bundle in the ventricular septum, below the noncoronary-right coronary aortic commissure.
-(C,D) During mitral surgery, the His bundle is on the ventricular septum anteromedial to the posterior commissure and right fibrous ...
+(C,D) During mitral surgery, the His bundle is on the ventricular septum anteromedial to the posterior commissure ...